Showing posts with label DOMINION. Show all posts

 Forzai, known as Fur'shai-er to the Arrene, had been nothing more than a mundane manufacturing and port planet for the Combine before first contact.
 Its population consisted of just 5 million Arrene and human workers, serving the purpose of producing civilian and merchant ships for private companies.
 The scattered islands across its oceanic surface were used for various experiments and manufacturing processes.

 As tensions rose, the Forzai clone army executed a partial evacuation of the critical population, leaving behind a skeletal crew to engage in a diplomatic stand-off within the lunar perimeter of the planet.
-Their strategy was to avoid direct conflict at all costs, with the intention of stalling any attempts by the Qire to gather further intelligence on the Combine's military capabilities.
+Their strategy was to avoid direct conflict at all costs, with the intent of stalling any attempts by the Qire to gather further intelligence on the Combine's military capabilities.
 This approach was meant to give the main Arrene forces a fighting chance if the situation escalated.

 The Qire fleet had arrived with a clear message: they were not an unprepared adversary.
 They had prepared for the possibility of conflict and were well-equipped for the challenges ahead.
 Human mediators attempted negotiations, but difficulties in translation fueled unease and tensions soared as the Qire Admirals interpreted the presence of manufacturing facilities for war vessels on Forzai as a sign that the Arrene Combine was preparing for a hostile encounter.